Send the link below via email or IMCopy

 Read and Answer Questionaire

-Now that you know how to coil and slab, you can create your own lantern using designs from a culture of your choice or your very own heritage.
+Now that you know how to coil and slab, you can create your own pieces using designs from a culture of your choice or your very own heritage.

 You will begin to do research on a specific culture.
 You may choose to look at many different cultures before you decide on the one you would like to use.